 In the 1960s there were action animated shows (often based on Marvel Comics) that actually were not animated at all.
 Yes, apparently they reached a new low in how to be cheap on animation.
 But how did they handle the characters talking?
 Simple!
 When a character spoke, that character would be a still drawing with a human mouth on the face speaking.
-It gave off what is arguably the first and one of the creepier examples of Uncanny Valley in North American animation.
+This is called Synchro-Vox and it gave off what is arguably the first and one of the creepier examples of Uncanny Valley in North American animation.
 Say what you will about the 1970s being a Dark Age for TV animation, but by that time that practice was no longer the least bit common.
-(Nowadays it's only very rarely used for comedic effect and for the Annoying Orange series, where two of the same human eye and a human mouth are used to make talking inanimate objects.)
+(Nowadays it's only very rarely used for comedic effect and for The Annoying Orange series, where two of the same human eye and a human mouth are used to make talking inanimate objects.)

 Intentionally invoked in Batman: The Animated Series, part two of "Heart of Steel".
 The robotic replacements for Gotham's citizenslook perfectly normal, but move in increasingly impossible ways - such as their heads spinning around to look at things, or crouching and leaping in a terrifyingly inhuman manner.

-In the Powerpuff Girls episode "Knock It Off", the Big Bad creates an army of PPG imitations, but with shoddy worksmanship.
+In the episode "Knock It Off", the Big Bad creates an army of PPG imitations, but with shoddy worksmanship.
 The scariest ones are those who are only slightly different from the originals.

 Timmy: No amount of therapy will ever make this moment okay.

 Anyone who's ever taken a German class and had to sit through episodes of the series Hallo Aus Berlin will have been subjected to Rolli und Rita, the creepiest creations ever to come out of computer animation.
 See for yourself.